-Presiding judge Akihiro Ogura relied on the deposition of the 67-year-old victim and that of subordinate gang members, who were utilized to perform a specific type of extortion known as mikajimeryo, or the collection of protection money, in coming to the decision.
+Presiding judge Akihiro Ogura relied on the deposition of the 67-year-old victim and that of subordinate gang members, who were utilized to perform a specific type of extortion known as mikajimeryo, or the collection of so-called “protection money,” in coming to the decision.

-The prosecutor claimed Takayama and gang member Yoshiyuki Takayama, who is now under prosecution on the same charges and heads the Yamaguchi-gumi affiliated Oumi-ikka crime family, conspired to blackmail the construction industry employee out of 40 million yen during three meetings at a hotel in Kyoto in 2005 and 2006.
+The prosecutor claimed Takayama and gang member Yoshiyuki Takayama, who is now under prosecution on the same charges and heads the Yamaguchi-gumi affiliated Oumi-ikka syndicate, conspired to blackmail the construction industry employee out of 40 million yen during three meetings at a hotel in Kyoto in 2005 and 2006.

-During the trial, Takayama, who is the chairman of the Kodo-kai, a secondary organization of the Yamaguchi-gumi, maintained his innocence.
+During the trial, Takayama, who is also the chairman of the Kodo-kai, a second-tier organization of the Yamaguchi-gumi, maintained his innocence.
 He raised doubt about the legitimacy of the testimony.
 “These are trumped-up charges, making the claims groundless,” said the defense.